 Ernst & Young LLP, Chartered Professional Accountants, has served as the auditor of the Company and its predecessor, Lone Pine Resources Inc., since November 2011.
-The auditor's report of Ernst & Young LLP on the Company's consolidated comparative financial statements for the financial years ended December 31, 2017 and 2016 will be placed before the Meeting.
+The auditor's report of Ernst & Young LLP on the Company's consolidated financial statements for the financial years ended December 31, 2018 and 2017 will be placed before the Meeting.